nuhorchak/RClean/README.md

 1.2 Title
 ---------

-RClean, an interactive data cleaning tool provides users the dynamic ability to import and clean data.
+RCleaner, an interactive data cleaning tool provides users the dynamic ability to import and clean data.
 At its core, it provides R users functionality similar to that of Microsoft Excel with regards to preparation of a dataset for analysis.

 1.3 Description
 ---------------